shapestone/scala-http4s-cats-doobie-catalog-api/README.md

 ## License ##

-This code is licensed under the Mozilla Public License Version 2.0, see the [LICENSE](LICENSE) file for details.
+This code is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.

 ## System requirements ##